 International Puzzle Day

-Celebrated every year on January 29th, International Puzzle Day was created in 1995 by game companies in the United States.
-It honors all types of puzzles, including jigsaw, sudoku, word searches, crossword, and more.
+Celebrated every year on January 29th, it honors all types of puzzles, including jigsaw, sudoku, word searches, crossword, and more.

 Puzzles are a fun form of entertainment and are proven to work both sides of a person's brain at once.